robert-kn/Code-and-IAC/IAC-and-Bash-Scripts/README.md

-# Cloud-Infrastructure-Deployments using terraform and gcloud utility
+# Cloud-Infrastructure-Deployments on GCP using terraform and gcloud utility